By Marta Van Beek, MD, MPH

 These devices are being marketed as highly effective treatments for cutaneous basal cell carcinomas (BCC) and squamous cell carcinomas (SCC).
 In some circumstances, they have also been positioned as devices with the potential to drive significant revenue growth.
 As a result, use of CPT codes related to these services has rapidly increased.

 On Nov.
-9, the Academy’s Board of Directors approved a position statement on SRT and eBx for BCC and SCC.
+9, the Academy’s Board of Directors approved position statements on SRT and eBx for BCC and SCC.
 The Academy’s Radiation Therapy Workgroup developed the position statement to address a number of issues arising from these two technologies, including multiple coding and reimbursement concerns, regulatory issues on the delivery of these technologies that vary from state to state, and the limited amount of research on the long-term efficacy of these two new technologies.

 Inaccurate coding of these services may expose a practitioner to increased payer scrutiny and audits.